petedejoy/documentation/v2/clickstream/destinations/drift.md

 ![drift3](../../../images/drift3.png)

-Now, just click `Create Destination` to activate your pipeline.
+Now, just click `Save` to activate your pipeline.

 With that, you're all set!
 Get ready for insights.